danieljsummers/hexo-tag-scripture/README.md

 ## Example

 This plugin was originally developed as I migrated the (now inaccurately named) [Daniel's Weekly Devotions](https://devotions.summershome.org) site, where you can see its results; all actual Scripture references and blockquotes use this plugin to generate them.
+An overview of how this plugin was developed can be found on the [DJS Consulting Tech Blog](https://techblog.djs-consulting.com/2017/writing-a-hexo-tag-plugin.html).

 ## License